martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-12-22-zero-to-established.markdown

 * **Unrelated Answers** - DO NOT answer a question you do not know, even if you might have done the same thing in a different language.
 You *may* leave it as a comment, but that's not an answer and it deserves downvotes.
 There is a review queue for answers by newer users and these answers are thoroughly screened.
 * **No Tags** - I didn't have any particular tag in mind, and that's why I felt every question was so difficult.
 It's better to have a more systematic approach and answer in what you know best.

 So how did it start?
 This [question](http://stackoverflow.com/questions/40366430/best-way-to-vectorize-operation-having-input-and-output-history-dependence).
 I took extra care to ask the question in the best possible way, and it was well-received.
-I finally ended up answering it myself, taking inspiration from the other answer in the question].
+I finally ended up answering it myself, taking inspiration from the other answer in the question.
 I got two upvotes, and it was the best feeling ever.

 My endsems were over, and I had a VHDL project to complete.
 I decided to attack the VHDL questions and old un-answered Python questions.
 I ended up writing over 15 answers in the first week, and managed to grab a few upvotes / accepts.
 There was just one idea in mind, **maximize the quality**.
 It worked.